sallfatima/step3/README.md

 - Create an account on [Mapbox](https://www.mapbox.com/).
 Go to ```Tokens``` tab and get the public token.
 - Create an account on [Roboflow](https://roboflow.com/).
 After logging in, join the current geo-mapping project (lengoai_nigeria_lagos_apapa_od) by clicking this [link](https://app.roboflow.com/join/eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ3b3Jrc3BhY2VJZCI6ImRkNVZCNnpsV0ZWbGRMNU9Ydk56WWN1ekVqYjIiLCJyb2xlIjoicmV2aWV3ZXIiLCJpbnZpdGVyIjoic2hhamFoYW5Ad2lzZXBsLmNvbSIsImlhdCI6MTczODMyMDkxN30.btEV5zkOu_Aksq5Q8HahhklzSKhFhB-qi7es3QIcGYA).
 Go to ```Settings -> API Keys -> Private API Key``` to get the Roboflow key.
 - For GoogleAPI token follow [these](https://developers.google.com/maps/documentation/javascript/get-api-key) instructions.
 - For a URL signing secret follow [these](https://developers.google.com/maps/documentation/maps-static/digital-signature) instructions.
-This si used to signthe URL when using Static StreetView API in the [`retrieve` action](modules/feature_pipeline/README.md/#1-actions), for downloading multiple images from Google Maps.
+This is used to sign the URL when using Static StreetView API in the [`retrieve` action](modules/feature_pipeline/README.md/#1-actions), for downloading multiple images from Google Maps.
 - If working on Windows machine: install Git Bash (from [git](https://git-scm.com/downloads) official download) and always run the `make` commands only from Git Bash.
 - Generate a JSON key (a `.json` file) corresponding to the GCP Service Account that you are using (you should use `cloud-run` Service Account as it has all the necessary permissions).
 Follow section `Create a service account key -> Console` from [here](https://cloud.google.com/iam/docs/keys-create-delete#iam-service-account-keys-create-console).
 - Replace all `credentials.json.example` files with the `.json` key previously generated (tip: you can rename it to `credentials.json`)